 Caught on the wrong side of history

-John Calvin dealt with the Ignatian evidence.
-He rejected the letters outright.
-Sadly for Calvin, and today’s adherents of Reformed Theology, the light of history proves the French theologian wrong.
-Admittedly, we have better evidence than did this sixteenth-century anti-Catholic.
-For my part, I could not deny the facts.
-I could not deny the logical conclusions drawn from the evidence.
-The Ignatian letters are powerful circumstantial evidence linking the Catholic faith with the church of our Lord’s apostles.
-Here we will take a peak at one of those letters.
+John Calvin considered the Ignatian evidence.
+At this fork in the road, he went left when he should’ve gone right.
+Many familiar with Reformed Theology know nothing of these second century letters; nor that the light of history proves their French hero wrong.
+Admittedly, we have better evidence than did this sixteenth-century Reformer.
+For my part, I could not deny the facts; nor deny their logical conclusions.
+Ignatius’ letters are powerful circumstantial evidence linking the Catholic faith with the church of our Lord’s apostles.
+Here we will look at one of the letters.

 High point of the Catholic Mass

-The unbroken chain between the New Testament writings and the Sacrifice of the Mass in the Catholic Church is evidence that I cannot ignore without damage to my conscience.
-Sadly, the Reformers generally, and John Calvin specifically, erred by jettisoning this centerpiece of Christian worship.
+There is an unbroken chain between the New Testament writings and the Sacrifice of the Mass in the Catholic Church.
+The Reformers generally, and John Calvin specifically, erred by jettisoning this centerpiece of Christian worship.
 As the Catholic Church teaches:

 1322 The holy Eucharist completes Christian initiation.
 Those who have been raised to the dignity of the royal priesthood by Baptism and configured more deeply to Christ by Confirmation participate with the whole community in the Lord’s own sacrifice by means of the Eucharist.